Working with Trauma Experiences

 Professor of Denis O’Hara is a well-known Australia academic and practitioner.
 He has a background in education, counselling, and psychology and is Co-Director of the Hope Research and Practice Institute and Adjunct Professor of Counselling at Griffith University and the University of the Sunshine Coast.
 Professor O’Hara has researched extensively in the areas of hope studies and psychotherapeutic change, among other topics, and has published widely.
 He has written several books on the significance of hope in therapeutic change.
 He is an experienced teacher and presenter and enjoys providing professional development.

-A CPD certificate will be issued on completion.
+CPD Credits: A CPD certificate will be issued on completion.

-Registration: Registration can be purchased through this website or through the Eventbrite link below.
+Registration: Registration can be purchased through this website

 |Duration||Delivery Mode||Pricing||Start Dates||Location||Availability|